Elizabeth Gilbert: Personal life

-In a 2015 article for The New York Times titled "Confessions of a Seduction Addict", Gilbert wrote that she "careened from one intimate entanglement to the next—dozens of them—without so much as a day off between romances."
+In a 2015 article for The New York Times titled "Confessions of a Seduction Addict," Gilbert wrote that she "careened from one intimate entanglement to the next—dozens of them—without so much as a day off between romances."
 She acknowledged, "Seduction was never a casual sport for me; it was more like a heist, adrenalizing and urgent.
 I would plan the heist for months, scouting out the target, looking for unguarded entries.
 Then I would break into his deepest vault, steal all his emotional currency and spend it on myself."
-She realised that, "I might indeed win the man eventually.
+She realized that, "I might indeed win the man eventually.
 But over time (and it wouldn't take long), his unquenchable infatuation for me would fade, as his attention returned to everyday matters.
 This always left me feeling abandoned and invisible; love that could be quenched was not nearly enough love for me".

 Gilbert was married to Michael Cooper, whom she met while working at the Coyote Ugly Saloon, from 1994 to 2002.
-The marriage ended when Gilbert left Cooper for another man.
+The marriage ended when she left Cooper in 2002.

-In 2007, Gilbert married José Nunes, whom she met in Bali while on the travels she describes in Eat, Pray, Love.
-Gilbert and Nunes lived in Frenchtown, New Jersey; together they ran a large Asian import store called Two Buttons until they sold it in 2015.
+In 2007, Gilbert married José Nunes, whom she had met in Bali while on the travels she describes in Eat, Pray, Love.
+They lived in Frenchtown, New Jersey; together they ran a large Asian import store called Two Buttons until they sold it in 2015.

-On July 1, 2016, Gilbert announced on her Facebook page that she and Nunes were separating, saying that the split was "very amicable" and that their reasons were "very personal".
-On September 7, 2016, Gilbert published a Facebook post saying that she was in a relationship with her female best friend, writer Rayya Elias, and that this relationship was related to the breakup of her marriage.
-The relationship began because Gilbert realized her feelings for Elias following the latter's terminal cancer diagnosis.
-On June 6, 2017, the two celebrated a commitment ceremony with close family and friends.
+In July 2016, Gilbert announced that she and Nunes were separating, saying that the split was "very amicable" and that their reasons were "very personal."
+In September 2016, Gilbert disclosed that she was in a relationship with her female best friend, writer Rayya Elias, and that this relationship was related to the breakup of her marriage.
+The relationship began because Gilbert realized her feelings for Elias, following the latter's terminal cancer diagnosis.
+In June 2017, the two celebrated a commitment ceremony with close family and friends.
 The ceremony was not legally binding.
-Elias died on January 4, 2018.
+Elias died in January 2018.

-On March 25, 2019, Gilbert posted on Instagram that she was in a relationship with United Kingdom-born photographer Simon MacArthur, who was also a close friend of Elias.
-In an interview in February 2020, she shared that she and MacArthur were no longer together, calling the relationship "short lived".
+In March 2019, Gilbert said she was in a relationship with United Kingdom-born photographer Simon MacArthur, who was also a close friend of Elias.
+In an interview in February 2020, she shared that they were no longer together, calling the relationship "short lived".